ColdWeatherBoyy/pt-timer/README.md

 - Add caching to the DynamoDB queries to reduce the number of reads and writes.
 - Adjust how account validation is being handled.
-- Add more user account features
+- Add more user account features.
-- Make audio mutable
+- Make audio mutable.
-- Make a React Native version for mobile devices
+- Make a React Native version for mobile devices.
+- Some Frontend styling improvements.

 ## Acknowledgements